 1. Editor's Pick: TaoTronics Bluetooth Receiver/Car Kit

-This a product that looks and functions similarly to the first one on our list.
-We like its small dimensions and that it’s very easy to use – it plugs directly into the AUX port on your vehicle, so it doesn’t take up any space or use any cables.
+Our top pick comes from TaoTronics; we like its small dimensions and that it’s very easy to use – it plugs directly into the AUX port on your vehicle, so it doesn’t take up any space or use any cables.
 You will need a cable to charge it, but you won’t do that too often, as the battery can last up to 10 hours on one charge.

 It comes with a built-in microphone, which means that it can be used for making phone calls as well as listening to music wirelessly.
 However, the microphone is of a lower quality and picks up everything from the surroundings.
 The TaoTronics has built-in buttons for control of songs or your phone call and it can even activate Siri or Google Assistant with a touch of a button.